-Draft Revised List - after the Meeting on 15 June 2011
+List after the Meeting on 26 June 2012

-Australia Brazil Canada Hongkong India Japan Korea Mexico The Russian Federation Singapore Switzerland South Africa The United States
+Australia Brazil Canada Hong Kong India Japan South Korea Mexico Singapore Switzerland South Africa The United States of America

-1 Directive 2005/60/EC does not grant the European Commission a mandate to establish a positive list of equivalent third countries.
+&lt;sup>1 Directive 2005/60/EC does not grant the European Commission a mandate to establish a positive list of equivalent third countries.
 The Common Understanding between EU Member States on Third Country Equivalence is drafted, managed and agreed by the EU Member States.

-2 The list does not apply to Member States of the EU/EEA which benefit de jure from mutual recognition through the implementation of the 3rd AML Directive.
+The list does not apply to Member States of the EU/EEA which benefit de jure from mutual recognition through the implementation of the 3rd AML Directive.
 The list also includes the French overseas territories (Mayotte, New Caledonia, French Polynesia, Saint Pierre and Miquelon and Wallis and Futuna) and Aruba, Curacao, Sint Maarten, Bonaire, Sint Eustatius and Saba.
 Those countries and territories are not members of the EU/EEA but are part of the membership of France and the Kingdom of the Netherlands of the FATF.
 The UK Crown Dependencies (Jersey, Guernsey, Isle of Man) may also be considered as equivalent by Member States.